thomas-k-cameron/my-mbo-analysis-book/src/depth-imbalance/result.md

   - [Future Direction](#future-direction)

 ## Summary
-- Market liquidity is measured by *what the average execution price of FOK market order would be at given tick of an orderbook*
+- Market tends to offer more trading opportunities when order book is more liquid; However, there are some details to it
-- Market tends to offer more trading opportunities when order book is more liquid
+- Market depth is *what the average execution price of FOK market order would be at given tick of an orderbook*
-- However, there are some details to it.
+- Market liquidity is measured in difference between average execution price of market order of size Q1, and Q2 (Q1 < Q2)

 ## Overview of Data
 ### Market Depth